-(i) under the breath Speaking very softly or in a low voice

-(ii) know better To be wise enough to recognize something as wrong or not possible

-1. Cut a sorry figure To make a poor impression

-2. Greek and Latin New, strange

-3. At my wit's end puzzled

-4.Rise to the occasion Perform one's role well

-5. By leaps and bounds Rapidly

-6. At the eleventh hour At the last moment

-7. Fits and start Unsteadily

-8. Thick and thin During good and bad times
+(i) under the breath Speaking very softly or in a low voice The principal muttered something I couldn't understand under his breath and walked over to the window. (ii) know better To be wise enough to recognize something as wrong or not possible His face looked as happy and innocent as a baby's, but I knew better.
+1. Cut a sorry figure To make a poor impression The actor cut a sorry figure .
+2. Greek and Latin New, strange the second second The subject is Greek and Latin to me.
+3. At my wit's end Puzzled I am at my wit's end on how to make some money.
+4.Rise to the occasion Perform one's role well When a crisis comes, you must rise to the occasion .
+5. By leaps and bounds Rapidly The prices are rising by leaps and bounds.
+6. At the eleventh hour At the last moment At the eleventh hour, he decided to apply for the post.
+7. Fits and start Unsteadily If you work by fits and starts , you won't succeed.
+8. Thick and thin During good and bad times I will stand by you through thick and thin.